jdart/Spex/README.md

 ### addScript

+This function adds a JavaScript file to the page.
 Spex assumes you want your script tags just before the `</body>` tag.
 You can add javascript files one at a time like the example code below.

 `$spex->addScript('scripts/main.js');`